learn-co-curriculum/react-hooks-react-router-intro/README.md

 **Note**: these links are examples and do not lead to any website

-Our `servers` only job is to render the `HTML`.
+Our `server`'s only job is to render the `HTML`.
 Which will look similar to this.

 ```html
 <!DOCTYPE html>